Faizankhan97/react-practices/README.md

 Higher Order Component is a function that takes a component and return a new components at the end normal javascript function

 uncontrolled component is to control the from useState and controlled component is to control from the parent component

+# Redux Tookit
+- when click on add button it dispatch the action which call a reducer function which updates the slices the redux store
+- Install @reduxjs/tookit and react-redux
+- Build our store
+- Connect our store to our app
+- Slice (cartSlice)
+- dispatch (action)
+- Selector